shellspec/shellspec/README.md

 ### banner

-If exists `spec/banner` file, shows banner when `shellspec` command executed.
-To disable shows banner with `--no-banner` option.
+If `spec/banner` file exists, the banner is shown when the `shellspec` command is executed.
+Disable that behavior with the `--no-banner` option.

 ### spec_helper.sh

-The *spec_helper.sh* loaded by `--require spec_helper` option.
+The *spec_helper.sh* loaded by the `--require spec_helper` option.
-This file use to preparation for running examples, define custom matchers, and etc.
+This file is used to prepare for running examples, to define custom matchers, etc.

 ### support/

-This directory use to create file for custom matchers, tasks and etc.
+This directory is used to store files for custom matchers, tasks, etc.

 ## Specfile

 ### Example

-**The best place to learn how to write specfile is [sample/spec](/sample/spec) directory.
-You must see it!**
+**The best place to learn how to write a specfile is the [sample/spec](/sample/spec) directory.
+You should take a look at it !**
-*(Those samples includes failure examples on purpose.)*
+*(Those samples include failure examples on purpose.)*

 ```sh
 Describe 'sample' # example group